ComparisonsControlElectrical WiringProtectionQuestions - Answers

 Well, as we have clarified everything in the above sections, the MCB nameplate rating data and selection of proper MCB or MCCB also provides appropriate information.
 However, the choice between MCB or MCCB is based on certain factors and conditions, such as:

 • ICS as a % from ICU.
-(See Difference between ICS & ICU in term of Circuit Breakers)
+(See Difference between ICS and ICU in term of Circuit Breakers)

 • Maximum Operating Voltage